 Hinge size and placement are often standardized with the height of the door, but they are all too often not.
 For example, you might have custom-sized hinges you wish to reuse that need to be matched to the frame.
 Measure the placement down the edge of the old door, noting the height from the top and width of the hinges themselves.

-The best way to make sure your new, pre-fit door is correct, though not always the easiest, is to remove the old door, board up your opening, and take it to the door supplier who can quickly take proper measurements not only of hinge placement, but of door height and width as well hardware placement (and let’s not forget beveling of the door edges).
+The best (although not always easiest) way to make sure your new, pre-fit door is correct is to remove the old door, board up your opening, and take it to the door supplier who can quickly take proper measurements not only of hinge placement, but of door height and width as well hardware placement (and let’s not forget beveling of the door edges).
 Using your old door as a template, assuming it fits properly, is the most accurate way of pre-fitting the new door.
 This will assure the installation and alignment of the new door is as straightforward as putting everything back in place.

 If a new jamb is being installed, a table saw or miter box will be necessary to miter the jamb, casing, and exterior trim.
 A finish nail gun would be ideal as well, but at the very least, you'll need a hammer and various sizes of finish nails depending upon the moldings.

 A new sill needs to be cut and installed before it's glued and caulked in place.
 The door installer will have to bore new holes for hardware, either aligned to the existing jamb or both in the door and jamb for a new jamb installation.
 This requires a drill and appropriately sized bits as well as either an electric screwdriver or manual drivers.
 Finally, the new system will need to be weatherstripped.